nikosportolos/babel/README.md

 ### Add as dependency

+Use **babel** in a specific project by adding it as a dev dependency.

 ```shell
 # Add Babel as a dev dependency in your pubspec.yaml
 dart pub add -d babel